How To Get Natural Light Into A Room Without Windows January 25, 2022 – Posted in: General Info, Home Lighting, Tutorials

 2) Hang linens for effect

 Hanging sheer, white linens over furniture or objects will give the illusion that there is a large window in the room – even if there isn’t one.
 This can be especially effective when used behind bedside tables (especially above headboards) to produce an open feel in spaces that would otherwise seem closed off and small.
+Although this won’t get natural light into a room without windows, it will trick your brain into thinking there is windows there.

 3) Apply reflective paint colors to walls

 Using high-gloss paints on interior walls produces reflective light, making them appear larger than they are.
-Given this effect, choose pale colors like green (which mirrors natural light), blue (which simulates water reflections), or cream (to reflect more light).
+Given this effect, choose pale colors (which mirrors natural light), blue (which simulates water reflections), or cream (to reflect more light).

 4) Utilize indirect lighting from LED bulbs